F-35 Lightning II Fighter Canopy

 Every manufactured canopy optically distorts the view of the outside world in a unique way.
 Aerial and ground targets viewed through head-up and helmet-mounted displays can be distorted by imperceptible deviations in canopy thickness, curves, and material.
 Simply put, the canopy can have a direct effect on weapon accuracy.
 To mitigate this, every canopy is manufactured and verified to extremely tight tolerances.
 Each canopy is then optically mapped and matched to a specific aircraft as part of the assembly process with optical deviation data stored in on-board systems to correct the pilots view of the outside world, in real-time.

-As part of the tool building process for the F-35 canopy, NÉOS utilized several key features of the Verisurf software, combined with appropriate measurement hardware devices, to ensure accuracy and quality verification.
+As part of the tool building process for the F-35 canopy components, NÉOS utilized several key features of the Verisurf software, combined with appropriate measurement hardware devices, to ensure accuracy and quality verification.

 Verisurf Build, also known as the Virtual Gage, displays real-time deviation following the movement of a CMM laser tracker or probe, inspecting the part in relation to the nominal CAD model.
 Following quick alignment to the CAD model, Build’s live, intuitive interface shows part-to-model deviations.